nervecenter/gr-homework/README.md

 ## Installation

-Simply extract gr-homework to its own directory, open a terminal and "cd gr-homework", and follow the usage below.
+Simply extract or clone gr-homework to its own directory, open a terminal and "cd gr-homework", and follow the usage below.

 ## Usage